tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     Created agent-secrets in the apic-control namespace.
     ```

-## Provide an Environment resource
+## Provide an environment resource

-After the details of the DOSA account have been provided you will be asked to either create an Environment resource in Amplify Central or provide the name of an existing Environment resource.
-The Environment will hold the Kubernetes resources that were found by the discovery agent.
+After the details of the DOSA account have been provided, you are prompted to either create an environment resource in Amplify Central or provide the name of an existing environment resource.
+The environment will hold the Kubernetes resources that were found by the discovery agent.

 ```bash
 Create a new environment